Request load balancing

 Relevant selection for this article:

 At its core, Passenger is a process manager and HTTP request router.
-In order to minimize response times, and to distribute load over multiple CPU cores for optimal performance, Passenger load balances requests over processes in a "least busy process first" manner.
+In order to minimize response times, and to distribute load over multiple CPU cores for optimal performance, Passenger load balances requests over processes in an intelligent manner.
 This article explains the implications and details of our request load balancing mechanism.

 Table of contents